Loner, Not Lonely

 Is it enough, in the words of Virginia Woolf, to have a room of one’s own, both literally and metaphorically?

-Having found a ‘nest’ and somewhere to unpack, I certainly feel very settled.
+Having found a ‘nest’ in an Airbnb and somewhere to unpack, I certainly feel very settled.
 I’m remembering a teacher from my junior school, when I was 11, telling Mum that ‘You could put her in the middle of a field and she’d still learn.’

 I’ve often thought of that.
 Another field.
 Another country.
 And always the desire for knowledge.